seungjae2lee/afrostream-media-server/README.md

 Afrostream Media Server (AMS)
 ===
-Afrostream Media Server is a streaming software implemented in [Go](http://golang.org).
+Afrostream Media Server is a streaming software implemented in [Go](http://golang.org) under BSD Licence.

 ### Synopsis
-Afrostream Media Server (AMS) is an OpenSource software for streaming MP4 audio/video files to various formats (like **DASH**, **HLS** and **Smooth Streaming**).
+With Afrostream Media Server (AMS), you can stream MP4 audio/video files to various formats (like **DASH**, **HLS** and **Smooth Streaming**).
 Currently, the 0.1-alpha version only supports DASH, The implementation of HLS and Smooth Streaming is underway.
 The goal of this project is to provide an **Unified Streaming (c)** like OpenSource software.
 Feel free to contact and/or join us to participate to this great project.
-AMS is considered as experimental project.
+AMS is considered as experimental.

 ### How to build
 AMS is developped in GoLang so you can build the software for any Operating System you want.